 There are a couple of ways you can proceed when buying a camellia.
 Let’s say you’ve fallen in love with a camellia in a nursery.
 It has a gorgeous drop-dead flower that distracts you from everything else about the plant.
 It’s even prettier than Janet’s down the block and won’t she be envious.

-You can purchase mail order camellias that are usually in fine shape, but usually smaller than one imagined when one read the ad.
-They will need extra time to grow into exciting plants.
+Nuccio Nurseries in California sell fine plants mail order but, as with most mail order nurseries, they are usually smaller than one imagines when reading the descriptions.
+These will need extra time to grow into exciting plants.

-You are looking for smooth trunks; no dead twigs that could indicate root problems; dark, shiny green leaves, all of them still attached to the plant; and an attractive shape without evidence of heavy pruning.
+You are looking for smooth trunks. dark, shiny green leaves, all of them still attached to the plant, and an attractive shape without evidence of heavy pruning.

 Second, Check the Roots